 The property at 170 Kooyong Road, Toorak (otherwise known as Former Oma Gateway) is significant.
 Specifically, the original former Oma mansion boundary wall is significant and the period appropriate gate is contributory in relation to the wall.
 The cypress (Cupressus) is also significant.
 The contemporary house, garage and later alterations and additions behind the gates are not significant.

 How is it significant?

-The Former Oma Gateway is of local historical and aesthetic significance to the City of Stonnington and is associated with the well-reputed 19th century architect, William Salway.
+The Former Oma Gateway is of local historical and aesthetic significance to the City of Stonnington.

 Why is it significant?